gotracksuit/tracksuit-fivetran-connector/docs/overview.md

 Once Fivetran is connected to your Tracksuit database, the connector fetches an initial consistent snapshot of all of your funnel metrics.
 Once the initial sync is complete this connector will update the new funnel metrics as surveys are conducted.
-Set the sync time to 24hrs as survey results are updated monthly.
+Tracksuit sync's the survey responses on the 7th of each month, because of this we recommend using a long sync frequency for the connector.

 ------------------